Credible

 Other forgiveness programs

-If you’re a healthcare professional, lawyer, or have other skills that are in demand, you may qualify for repayment assistance from the military or a number of state-sponsored programs:
+If you’re a health care professional, lawyer, or have other skills that are in high demand, you may qualify for repayment assistance from the military or a number of state-sponsored programs:

-• State-sponsored programs: The National Health Service Corps provides grants to most states to run their own student loan repayment assistance programs for healthcare professionals.
-Use this map to find information for applying in your state.
-About half of states provide assistance to lawyers pursuing careers in public interest law.
+• State-sponsored programs: The National Health Service Corps provides grants to most states to run their own student loan repayment assistance programs for health care professionals.
+Use this map to find information about applying in your state.
+In addition, about half of states provide assistance to lawyers pursuing careers in public interest law.

 • Military programs: All active-duty service members may qualify for Public Service Loan Forgiveness after making 120 qualifying monthly payments.
 In addition, several branches of the armed forces — including the Army, Navy, and Air Force — provide student loan repayment assistance to doctors, lawyers, and other people with in-demand technical skills.